eecs-330/winter2020/pages/_assignments/hw4.md

 Complete the following tasks:

 {:.checkbox}
 In the `index.html` file, add Font Awesome icons (Spotify logo, home, search, and headphones) within the "aside" tag (pictured below) in accordance with the screenshot.
+Note that the Font Awesome font reference is already included at the bottom of your `index.html` file.
+Your job is to search for relevant icons and include them.
+For instance, to get the Spotify icon, take a look <a href="https://fontawesome.com/v4.7.0/icon/spotify" target="_blank">here</a>.

 Other than adding the icons, please do not make any other changes to the HTML.

 ```
 <aside id="sidebar">